Complete your COVID Screening

 Hiring Process

-The process to become a volunteer depends on your age and the type of involvement you would like to have.
+The process to become a volunteer or staff depends on your age and the type of involvement you would like to have.
 Click here to find specific details on hiring requirements.

 Camp happens with the help of an amazing volunteer team made up of teens, young adults, parent volunteers, and community members.
 If you are 13+, please click here to find an overview of how we can get you on our Summer Volunteer team!